Will Brandon Bolden Make Patriots’ Roster? Bill Belichick Clearly Loves Him

 “He’s a good communicator.
 He’s on the punt team, punt return, where things can happen pretty fast and you need to make some adjustments.
 He’s good at that.
 Very good in blitz pickup and his understanding of the passing game.
 He’s a four-down player, three-down offensive player, with versatility in the kicking game and all the different phases.”

-Belichick has spoken similarly in the past about fullback James Develin, another Patriots player who lacks the name recognition of a Tom Brady or Rob Gronkowski.
+Belichick has spoken similarly in the past about fullback James Develin, another Patriots player who lacks the name recognition of a Tom Brady or a Rob Gronkowski.

 Bolden and Develin both re-signed with the Patriots earlier this year after their previous contracts expired.
 The former is on the roster bubble along with fellow running back D.J.
-Foster, with Dion Lewis, Rex Burkhead, James White and Mike Gillislee all looking like roster locks and Daniels likely to be cut.
+Foster, as Dion Lewis, Rex Burkhead, James White and Mike Gillislee all look like roster locks while Daniels is likely to be cut.

 “I think there’s good competition there, absolutely,” Belichick said, referring to his team’s deep running back group.
 “I think there’s real good competition.
 (The running backs) are all a little bit different.
 They’re not really apples to apples — these guys do the same thing, which one’s better?